 California-- covers the aged/disabled under 100% (with a \$230, not just a \$20, disregard) & parents below 200% ('12).
 ADAP's level is 400% & CHIP's is 250%.
 With a gigantic deficit, the legislature (D) raised premiums; capped child den-tal care at \$1,500-\$1,800 yr; cut podiatry & psychiatric benefits; denied non-emergency care to legal aliens; cut provider fees; and denied ADAP to county jail inmates.
 Gov Brown (D) signed bills cutting "non-life-saving" Rx's to 6/ mo, MD visits to 7/ yr & MD fees 10%; and some personal aide allowances for the disabled.
 A \$300 million LA Co Health Dpt deficit may cut patients served 1/4 to 1/2.
-Courts barred ending adult podiatry, chiropractic & dentistry without CMS con-sent.
-He cut CHIP & funds for home, mental health & DD care; will force the aged & disabled into managed care; added \$77 million to ADAP (but imposed cost-sharing on patients totaling up to \$400/mo for the very highest income clients); is adding childless, non-disabled legal residents under county-set levels of up to 200% to US-matched Medicaid (see www.kff.org/medicaid/8197.cfm & e-mail adonnelly @projectinform.org for details); but a suit to bar 10% provider fee cuts was remanded by the US Sup Ct back to the 9th Circ; and a court settlement saved much of adult day care from cuts.
+Courts barred ending adult podiatry, chiropractic & dentistry without CMS consent.
+He cut CHIP & funds for home, mental health & DD care; will force the aged & disabled into managed care; added \$77 million to ADAP (but imposed cost-sharing on patients totaling up to \$400/mo for those with very highest income); is adding childless, non-disabled legal residents under county-set levels of up to 200% to US-matched Medicaid (see www.kff.org/medicaid/8197.cfm & e-mail adonnelly @projectinform.org for details); but a suit to bar 10% provider fee cuts was remanded by the US Sup Ct back to the 9th Circ; and a court settlement saved much of adult day care from cuts.

 Colorado---has no spend down.
 The level for those over 60 is \$724 (their SSI+ SSP rate), but it's only \$698/ mo (the SSI-only rate) for younger disabled.
 ADAP 's level is 400%.
 The risk pool has low income premium discounts for those below \$50,000 & Medicare supplements.
-The state set up a formulary, made health plans cover PTSD, anorexia, substance abuse & colorectal screening. but cut ADAP's formulary.
-The old legislature (D) passed a \$600 million hospital tax for Medic-aid, CHIP & the state indigent health program; to boost hospital rates & uncompensated care funds; and to cover 100,000 more persons by raising levels for all adults to 100% (it now covers parents (to 106% if wkg; but the coverage promised for childless, non-disabled adults was cut from 100% to only 10% (and limited to only 10,000 patients); applied the mini-COBRA law to small firms; raised CHIP's level from 205 to 250% & widened its psychiatric care; offered Medicaid to the working disabled; covered legal aliens; set a 300% level for nursing home & HCB waivers (with liberal HCB, person-al aide & patient autonomy features).
-Advocates say the 300% FOA level is too low to cover enough disabled children, that premiums are too high & say the state rations how many can be covered.
+The state set up a Medicaid formulary, made health plans cover PTSD, anorexia, substance abuse & colorectal screening, and expanded ADAP's formulary and its program to pay insurance premiums for HIV+ clients.
+The old legislature (D) passed a \$600 million hospital tax for Medicaid, CHIP & the state indigent health program; to boost hospital rates & uncompensated care funds; and to cover 100,000 more persons by raising levels for all adults to 100% (it now covers parents (to 106% if wkg; but the coverage promised for childless, non-disabled adults was cut from 100% to only 10% (and limited to only 10,000 patients); applied the mini-COBRA law to small firms; raised CHIP's level for nursing home & HCB waivers (with liberal HCB, personal aide & patient autonomy features).
+Advocates say the 300% FOA level is too low to cover enough disabled children, premiums are too high & that the state rations how many can be covered.
 The state cut funds for DD & disabled clients' employment, transport & personal aide pay, but raised the pregnant woman level from 133 to 185%.
 Gov. Hickenlooper & the Senate (both D) campaigned for more health coverage, but instead made big cuts.
-Yet the new 1-vote GOP House majority is demanding even more Medicaid cuts (i.e., by restoring a temporarily-suspended senior citizen home-stead tax exemption that helps fund it & re-imposing asset tests on families with children, which is barred by the ARRA & ACA MOE rules, even though the Governor and Senate already agreed to GOP demands for higher CHIP premiums & co-pays
+Yet the new 1-vote GOP House majority insists on even more Medicaid cuts (i.e., restoring a temporarily-suspended seniors' homestead tax exemption that helps fund it & re-imposing asset tests on families with children, which US MOE rules bar), even though the Governor & Senate already gave in to GOP demands for higher CHIP premiums & co-pays